Dark-Rinnegan/ns3-arp-spoofing/README.md

 # Introduction

-A simple simulation app basd on ns-3 for ARP Spoofing!
+A simple simulation app based on ns-3 for ARP Spoofing!

 # Tutorial